-The discrepancy between simulated water levels in the shallow and deep monitoring bores around Valic Orchards shows that there are layers effecting the vertical hydraulic gradient that are not captured in the conceptual model.

-A low permeability zone applied in Layer 2 of the model yielded some improvement in this regard, but it remains likely that the conceptual model does not capture some of the geologic complexity in this area.
+Groundwater levels in the shallow monitoring bores at Valic Orchards were also well simulated with the exception of Valic-3 which was over-simulated.
+A low permeability zone applied in Layer 2 of the model was applied to replicate the vertical hydraulic gradient that is evident in the monitoring data for this area, though it remains likely that the conceptual model does not capture the full geologic complexity.

 In the southern portion of the model area the majority of monitoring wells are associated with Sweetwater Farms.
-There are 5 locations with paired shallow and deep monitoring piezometers and several additional single monitoring piezometers at Sweetwater Farms, as well as several bores where groundwater level data is collected by private land owners.
+There are five locations with paired shallow and deep monitoring piezometers and several additional single monitoring piezometers at Sweetwater Farms, as well as several bores where groundwater level data is collected by private land owners.
 Many of these data sets are limited in their historic extent.

-In the case of the Sweetwater farms monitoring wells the vertical hydraulic gradient is not well captured in monitoring wells 1, 3, 4 and 5, though in the case of monitoring well 4 the shallow piezometer is likely measuring a perched water table based on the groundwater elevation being inconsistent with the general groundwater gradient in the surrounding area.
-The simulated water table is generally closer to observations in the case of the deep bores relative to the shallow monitoring wells due to the difficulty of representing the geologic complexity of the region within the constraints of the conceptual model.
+Simulated vertical hydraulic gradients at Sweetwater Farms were shallower than field observations for monitoring wells (MW) 1, 3, 4 and 5.
+At MW-4 the shallow piezometer is likely measuring a perched water table based on the groundwater elevation being inconsistent with the general groundwater gradient in the surrounding area.
+The simulated water table is generally close to observations in the deep monitoring bores, however water levels at the shallow monitoring wells are under-simulated, with the exception of MW-2.
+This underscores the difficulty of representing the geologic complexity of the region within the constraints of the conceptual model.